Is Eating Capsicum during Pregnancy Safe?

 Side Effects of Excessive Consumption of Capsicum While Pregnant

-Although eating capsicum is beneficial during pregnancy, in certain conditions, eating it may prove harmful for the mother-to-be and the baby.
+Although eating capsicum is beneficial during pregnancy, it may harm the mother-to-be and the baby in certain conditions.

-Capsicum contains numerous seeds in it, which have a strong tendency of triggering allergies in a person who already has a pre-existing allergy.
+Capsicum contains numerous seeds, strongly triggering allergies in a person with a pre-existing allergy (6).
 These can result in rashes on the body or excessive sneezing, which may not be safe during pregnancy.
 Similarly, consuming a lot of capsicum can upset the stomach, causing frequent stools or indigestion.

-New mothers are strongly advised to limit their consumption of capsicum while breastfeeding, since it can make the breast milk spicy for the child.
-Similarly, it is best to stop eating capsicum a couple of weeks prior to delivery, since it can cause thinning of the blood, and may result in excessive bleeding during childbirth.
+New mothers are strongly advised to limit their consumption of capsicum while breastfeeding since it can make breast milk spicy for the child (7).
+Similarly, it is best to stop eating capsicum a couple of weeks before delivery since it can thin the blood and may result in excessive bleeding during childbirth (8).

-When purchasing capsicum from the market, opt for ones that are firm, and with evenly coloured skin that is smooth and spotless.
-Try not to buy capsicums that look dry or wrinkled.
-Make sure you wash the capsicum well before use or storage.
-Try your best to use them when they are fresh.
+When purchasing capsicums from the market, opt for firm ones with evenly coloured skin that is smooth and spotless.
+Do not buy capsicums that look dry or wrinkled.
+Wash the capsicums well before use or storage, and try your best to use them when fresh.

 Capsicum Recipes for Pregnant Women

-Capsicum can be consumed in a number of ways during pregnancy and in general as well.
-Here are a couple of recipes that can help you taste capsicum in all its glory.
+Capsicum can be consumed in various ways during pregnancy and in general.
+Here are some recipes to help you taste capsicum in all its glory.

 1. Capsicum Gravy

-Capsicum has a wonderful taste, and this gravy recipe will help you make the best of it in an easy way.
+Capsicum has a wonderful taste, and this gravy recipe will help you easily make the most of it.

 Ingredients